Matched Betting Bank Account

 You certainly do not need to set up a new bank account for matched betting.
 You can use your existing current account to deposit and withdraw into your bookmaker and exchange accounts.

-Some matched betters do prefer to set up a new bank account so they can keep it separate from their day to day spending.
+However, we recommend opening a separate bank account as this can be very useful.
+By setting up a new bank account you can keep your matched betting funds and transactions separate from your day to day spending.
 Plus should you be applying for a mortgage in the future, it is best to have a separate bank account exclusively for matched betting.
 You may wish to check with your intended mortgage provider too, just to ensure this will not impact your future approval.
-Here is a Facebook post with helpful advice from members who have researched this and worked in mortages.
+Here is a Facebook post with helpful advice from members who have researched this and worked in mortgages.

 If you're new to matched betting, you may wish to complete a couple of offers with your existing bank account just to check you're enjoying it and then proceed with setting up your bank account.